webhookbuddy/webhookbuddy-server/README.md

 ## Quick Start

-When you only need a running server to test [Webhook Buddy Client](https://github.com/webhook-buddy/webhook-buddy-client).
+When you only need a running server to test [Webhook Buddy Client](https://github.com/webhook-buddy/webhook-buddy-client), use `docker-compose` to quickly get the server up and running.

-- `cd` into this directory
 - `docker-compose up -d`

 ## Development Environment

-When you need a development environment to work on this repo.
+### VS Code Setup

+Install `Prettier - Code formatter` extension.
+Prettier will automatically format files on save.

 ### Postgres Setup